 Joint JD/LLM Degree: It is best to speak to the director of the respective LL.M. program of interest.
-Visit here for more information.
+Visit here for contact information.

 Joint Degree With Other UM School: For students interested in completing a second program degree at another UM School in addition to their J.D. degree, it is always a good idea to create a general plan and timeline for completing both degrees.
 Visit What to Keep in Mind When Considering a Joint Degree for more information.
 Or for further joint Master's and Doctoral degrees information please contact Sandra Abraham, Executive Liaison for Interdisciplinary Programs and Initiatives.